 Do Medigap plans cover assisted living facilities?

 Since Medicare doesn’t cover assisted living facilities, Medigap plans will not cover them.
-Your medical costs will still go through Medicare and your Medigap if you have that coverage.
+If you have that coverage, your medical costs will still go through Medicare and your Medigap.

 Medicare and, by extension, Medigap plans do not pay for its beneficiaries to move to assisted living facilities.
-Regardless, it’s still of paramount importance to make sure your overall health care coverage is comprehensive and affordable.
+Regardless, ensuring your overall healthcare coverage is comprehensive and affordable is paramount.

 That’s why a Medigap plan can help you out — for a monthly premium, it adds benefits that Medicare by itself doesn’t cover.
 Our licensed insurance agents can easily give you the information and advice you need to make the right decision.

-Give us a call today, or fill out our online request form to be connected with the best rates for your area.
+Call us today, or fill out our online request form to connect with the best rates for your area.